This is how the Harrow Dominion looked when it opened in 1936

 Bromige’s elaborate and monumental facade certainly dominates the area in which it is situated.
 What is fascinating is that wherever you look, curves dominate.
 His designs must have pushed the builders who were tasked to bring them to life.
 Not only were his designs elaborate, the combination of extensive, bespoke glazing together with utilisation of relatively new forms of construction such as moulded concrete surely tested builders of the 1930s to their limits.
 Sadly very little of Bromige’s unique and inspiring work remains, which is why this survival (at least in part) is so important.

 This also underlines the importance of making your voice heard in your locality.
 Wherever you have a much-loved or distinctive cinema, theatre or other entertainment building, its important to make your voice heard.
 The best way to do that is to join an organisation who campaigns and works to keep these local treasures from being bulldozed.
 The Cinema Theatre Association, the Theatres Trust, and many smaller local organisations are all good places to add your support ; make YOUR voice heard!
-The greater the memberships of these organisations, the bigger voice we have to negotiate with local planners, developers and councils, and therefore the more forcefully we can speak for you.
+The greater the memberships of these organisations, the bigger voice they have to negotiate with local planners, developers and councils, and therefore the more forcefully they can speak up for you.
 So please, show your support and join an organisation and lend them your voice.
 Strength in numbers works!

 To find out more about the campaign and preservation work of the Cinema Theatre Association, click on their logo below